-Look at figure 3.6 then answer the following questions.
-The access road is used by cottage A but belongs to the owner of Dingle Hall.
-The septic tank is owned by cottage A but is located on the land of farmer B. Cottage A takes water from the spring and along the pipeline to the house.
-Cottage owner A wants to build a double garage at location X next to the greenhouse of house C. The greenhouse has been there for around 60 years.
+REVIEW EXERCISE Look at figure 3.6, then answer the following questions.
+The access road is used by cottage A, but belongs to the owner of Dingle Hall.
+The septic tank is owned by cottage A, but is located on the land of farmer B. Cottage A takes water from the spring and along the pipeline to the house.
+Cottage owner A wants to build a double garage at location X next to the greenhouse of house C. The greenhouse has been there for around 60 years. a) Mark on figure 3.6 all the easements likely to be enjoyed by cottage A and any covenants you think are appropriate.

-- 1 Mark on figure 3.6 all the easements likely to be enjoyed by cottage A. - 2 If A wants to build the garage, could C object?
+b) If A wants to build the garage, could C object?
 If C could object, what reason could C give for objecting?
 Suggested answers to the review exercises are given at the end of this unit.

-You might have said the surface of the earth where plants, trees and grass grow.
-You might also have said the buildings built on the land.
+ANSWERS TO SELF CHECKS QUESTION 1 You might have said the surface of the earth where plants, trees and grass grow.
+You might also have said the buildings constructed on the land.
 Both of these are correct, but in law 'land' is even more than this.

-You should have said freehold and leasehold.
+QUESTION 2 You should have said freehold and leasehold.
 These are the two common names for the legal estates that exist.

-Parliament has restricted a freeholder's right to do what they want with their land.
+QUESTION 3 Parliament has restricted a freeholder's right to do what they want with their land.
 Parliament, through various Acts, has imposed legal controls on the use of land.
 These include such things as planning controls and laws of nuisance.
 For example, making too much noise at a property is a nuisance.
 Neighbours could complain and action could be taken to reduce or eliminate noise levels.

-You may have said almost anything, but the common leasehold terms (or lengths) are

-- weekly (eg council tenants) - monthly (eg residential tenants of private landlords or housing associations) - six months (eg the typical minimum length for an AST of privately rented residential accommodation) - one year (eg many agricultural tenancies) - 5, 10, 15, 20 or 25 years (eg many leases on commercial premises such as your own offices) - 99 or 125 years (eg common on long leases of residential property) - 999 years (eg common on long leases of residential property in the north west and south of England)

-House A will need an easement for section d-e of the drain as it then passes through the land belonging to B to connect to the public sewer.

-- a) c) d) and f) are restrictive freehold covenants preventing the owners of land or property from doing something. - b) and e) are positive freehold covenants requiring the owner of land or property to do something.
+QUESTION 4 You may have said almost anything, but the common leasehold terms (or lengths) are - weekly (such as council tenants) - monthly (such as residential tenants of private landlords or housing associations) - six months (such as the typical minimum length for an assured shorthold tenancy of privately rented residential accommodation) - one year (such as many agricultural tenancies) - 10, 15, 20 or 25 years (including many leases on commercial premises such as your own offices) - 99 or 125 years (common on long leases of residential property) - 999 years (common on long leases of residential property in the north west and south of England) QUESTION 5 House A will need an easement for section d-e of the drain as it then passes through the land belonging to B to connect to the public sewer.
+QUESTION 7 Scenarios a), c), d) and f) are restrictive freehold covenants preventing the owners of land or property from doing something.
+Scenarios b) and e) are positive freehold covenants requiring the owner of land or property to do something.